Dualities in the theory of accessible categories: Accessible -categories and -topoi

 Then the result below can be seen as an extension of the Scott adjunction \cite{DiLib20:articolo} to the enriched context.

 \begin{teo} The following

-defines a 2-adjunction. \end{teo} \begin{proof} The only non-trivial part is to show that the 2-functors are well defined, the universal property that defines the adjunction is in fact an easy consequence of the commutativity of filtered colimits with finite limits in $\V$.
-Let $\E$ be a $\V$-topos; then $\V\tx{-Top}(\E,\V)$ is closed in $[\E,\V]$ under filtered colimits, so that we only need to prove that it is accessible.
-The $\V$-topos $\E$ is locally presentable by Remark~\ref{lp-topos} and we can take $H\colon\C\hookrightarrow \E$ small and such that $J:=\E(H,1)\colon \E\to\P\C=[\C\op,\V]$ has a lex left adjoint $L$.
-Consider now $\alpha$ such that $\E$ is locally $\alpha$-presentable; we will prove that the square below is a bipullback.
+defines a 2-adjunction. \end{teo} \begin{proof} The only non-trivial part is to show that the 2-functors are well-defined; indeed, the universal property that defines the 2-adjunction can be obtained by using the same arguments showing that the 2-functors of Theorem~\ref{psi-duality} form a 2-adjunction (see the discussion just above the statement).

+Let $\E$ be a $\V$-topos; then $\V\tx{-Top}(\E,\V)$ is closed in $[\E,\V]$ under flat colimits (since these commute with finite limits), so that we only need to prove that it is accessible.
+Thanks to Remark~\ref{lp-topos}, the $\V$-topos $\E$ is locally presentable and we can take $H\colon\C\hookrightarrow \E$ small and such that the nerve $\V$-functor

+defined by $JE:=\E(H-,E)$, is fully faithful and has a lex left adjoint $L$.
+Consider now $\alpha$ such that $\E$ is locally $\alpha$-presentable; we will prove that the square below is a bipullback in $\V$-$\bo{CAT}$.

 For that, it is enough to notice that a $\V$-functor $F\colon\E\to\V$ is lex-cocontinuous if and only if $FL$ is.
-One direction is clear (since $L$ is lex-cocontinuous), for the other assume that $FL$ is lex-cocontinuous, then $F\cong FLJ$ is lex because $J$ preserves all limits, moreover for any diagram $D\colon\D\to\E$ and weight $M\colon\D\op\to\V$ we obtain:
+One direction is clear (since $L$ is lex-cocontinuous), for the other assume that $FL$ is lex-cocontinuous, then $F\cong FLJ$ is lex because $J$ preserves all limits.
+Moreover for any diagram $D\colon\D\to\E$ and weight $M\colon\D\op\to\V$ we obtain: